MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 There is a fundamental difference in the mindset when drafting international contracts compared to domestic contracts.

-In the case of international contracts, there is a tendency to create agreements based on the presumption of mistrust, or the doctrine of pessimism.
+In the case of international contracts, there is a tendency to draft agreements on the assumption that things may go wrong, rather than relying on trust.
 Consequently, there is no inclination to defer problems by relying on the good faith negotiations of the parties involved.
 Instead, contracts are meticulously drafted to manage risks by anticipating various scenarios.

-Due to the differences in roles and perspectives mentioned above, the personalityistics of contracts also vary significantly.
+Due to the differences in roles and perspectives mentioned above, the characteristics of contracts also differ significantly.

 In the case of international contracts, to manage risks, they often anticipate every possible scenario and incorporate detailed contractual clauses in advance.
 As a result, the number of pages tends to be considerably higher compared to domestic contracts.

-On the other hand, domestic contracts may be concluded with less detailed provisions in anticipation of future discussions, or they might be kept very simple as a symbol of collaboration.
+On the other hand, domestic contracts may be concluded with less detailed provisions in anticipation of future discussions, or they may be kept very simple as a sign of mutual cooperation.
 Consequently, they tend to have fewer pages than international contracts.

 Thus, the differences between international and domestic contracts affect not only the volume but also the content of the contract documents.